I'm a member

 You will be redirected to myBlue.
 Would you like to continue?

 Please enter a username and password.

 Printer Friendly Version

-Hematopoietic stem-cell transplantation (HSCT) refers to a procedure in which hematopoietic stem cells are infused to restore bone marrow function in cancer patients who receive bone-marrow-toxic doses of cytotoxic drugs with or without whole-body radiation therapy.
-Bone-marrow stem cells may be obtained from the transplant recipient (autologous HCT) or from a donor (allogeneic HCT).
-They can be harvested from bone marrow, peripheral blood, or umbilical cord blood and placenta shortly after delivery of neonates.
+Hematopoietic stem-cell transplantation (HSCT) refers to a procedure in which hematopoietic stem cells are infused to restore bone marrow function in cancer patients who receive bone-marrow-toxic doses of cytotoxic drugs with or without whole body radiotherapy.
+Hematopoietic stem cells may be obtained from the transplant recipient (autologous HCT) or from a donor (allogeneic HSCT).
+They can be harvested from bone marrow, peripheral blood, or umbilical cord blood shortly after delivery of neonates.
 Although cord blood is an allogeneic source, the stem cells in it are antigenically “naïve” and thus are associated with a lower incidence of rejection or graft–versus-host disease (GVHD).
 Cord blood is discussed in greater detail in the Placental and Umbilical Cord Blood as a Source of Stem Cells policy.

 Conventional Preparative Conditioning for Hematopoietic Stem Cell Transplantation